 The Rating Valuations Act 1998 obliges councils to maintain the valuation rolls but allows them to choose their valuation service provider.
 In the Christchurch district, the valuation service provider is Quotable Value Limited, which is a State-owned enterprise.

 The Office of the Valuer-General independently audits the process to make sure QV meets strict quality standards.

-Valuers also inspect some properties and take into account Technical Category 1, 2 and 3 land classifications.
+Valuers also inspect some properties.
 Where a building has been demolished, only the land value applies.

 Christchurch City Council sets most of its rates based on capital values.
 The Council also invoices rates on behalf of Environment Canterbury (ECan).
 Most of ECan’s rates are also based on capital value, although some may be based on other information such as land value.

 Your rating values are designed to be used for rating purposes only.
 They are not an estimate of the cost to rebuild a home or building and should not be used for insurance purposes.

 If the rating value of your property rises or falls, your rates won’t necessarily go up or down as well.
 Rating values do not affect the total amount of rates collected by the Council – they are used to work out who pays what portion of the city’s total rates.
 The important thing is how your property’s capital value has changed relative to other properties in the city.

 The Council has copies of all survey plans and building consents issued.
 If changes to your property did not need a building consent or survey plan, this work may not be reflected in your valuation.